 Do Not Share the Private Key or Seed Phrase to Your Crypto Wallet

 Keep your seed phrase and private key safe.
-Anyone with these details can access your wallet and render any NFTs or cryptocurrency untraceable.
-Use secure passwords for your cryptocurrency wallet and other NFT accounts where all of your NFT accounts are eligible for two-factor authentication.
+Anyone with these details can access your wallet, rendering any NFTs or cryptocurrency untraceable.
+Use secure passwords for your cryptocurrency wallet and other NFT accounts where all your NFT accounts are eligible for two-factor authentication.

 Verify the Creator Behind the Project

-Before transferring money, verify the information of the NFT creator you are purchasing from.
+Before transferring money, verify the information of the NFT creator you purchase from.
 Confirm the project creators’ sincerity and ask for a disclosure of their identities.
 A warning sign is when you can’t clearly identify the organizations sponsoring a project.

 Deal with Official Sites